vonMule/bleeding-edge-ranciliopid/README.md

 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Instructions-on-how-to-create-new-icon-collections

 ## Changelog
-- 2.6.0 beta 7:
-  - Feature/Fix: New setting STEAM_READY_TEMP to show our special steaming-icon only when temperature is above.
-    - There is support for special "in-steaming-state" icons, but I am in no mood to paint them yet.
-Feel free.
-  - Fix: EMERGENCY_TEMP setting disables pid when temperature is above and reables when below set point.
-Please check your setting to be reasonable high (eg. Rancilio 135 degree).
-Should at least be higher than SETPOINT_STEAM.
-  - BREWDETECTION_POWER is now in active right after a brew is detected and not when temp <1.5degree below setpoint.
-  - Fix: mqtt interface for STEADYPOWER_OFFSET_TIME working.
-This setting is currenly wrongly set and need to be re-set!!
-  - Hardware Led also lights up when temperature higher STEAM_READY_TEMP.
-- 2.6.0 beta 6:
-  - OnlyPid=1 && brewDetection==2: Fix bug in brew detection.
-  - OnlyPid=1 && brewDetection==2: Feature: Guess premature stop of brew.
-  - Fix: mqtt interface for preinfusion_pause working
-- 2.6.0 beta 5:
-  - BREAKING CHANGE: OnlyPid=1: Software based brewDetection is set with "2" (and not "1"!) in userConfig BREWDETECTION.
-  - Feature: OnlyPid=0: Disable pre-infusion and pause by setting userConfig settings to 0.
-  - Feature: OnlyPid=1: BrewDetection can now also be triggered by hardware using actionControle "BREWING".
-  - Feature: New userConfig setting SETPOINT_STEAM is also setable via [mqtt](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/MQTT-Setup)/[blynk](https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Blynk-Setup).
-  - Feature: hardwareLed will glow for a few seconds when the maschine starts up.
-This helps determine a not starting node.
-  - Feature: Additional safe-guard to temporary disable heater if temperature is 10 degree above active setPoint.
-  - Removed userConfig OTAHOST to use HOSTNAME instead.
-  - Removed unused userConfig settings: AGGSTEAMKP, AGGSTEAMTN, AGGSTEAMTV
-  - Reduce FREQUENCYCHECKCONTROLS from 300 to 100ms to increase responsiveness of gpio contols.
-- 2.6.0 beta 4:
-  - !!ATTENTION: THIS VERSION IS NOT FULLY TESTED!!
-  - New feature: Set userConfig.h ROTATE_DISPLAY to rotate display 180 degree.
-  - New feature: BrewReadyLed (now called HardwareLed) configured with ENABLE_HARDWARE_LED also lights up when temp>steamTemp.
-- 2.6.0 beta 3:
-  - !!ATTENTION: THIS VERSION IS NOT FULLY TESTED!!
-  - Add MQTT Support to control actions using topics ../actions/<ACTION> with supported payloads of 0|1|-1.
-    Example: "custom/Küche.Rancilio2/actions/STEAMING"
-  - Sample Config for IoTMQTTPanel: IoTMQTTPanel-210031_225507_v2.6.0beta3.json .
-- 2.6.0 beta 2:
-  - !!ATTENTION: THIS VERSION IS NOT YET TESTED!!
-  - Bugfix: DEBUG_FORCE_GPIO_CHECK working.
-  - Bugfix: Reduce number of generated logs.
-  - Changed EMERGENCY_TEMP default from 125 to 128.
-  - Changed SETPOINT_STEAM default from 116 to 114.
-- 2.6.0 beta 1:
+- 2.6.0:
-  - !!ATTENTION: THIS VERSION IS NOT YET TESTED!!
   - Merged PR by finnito which changed/extended: (MANY THANKS FINNITO)
     - Added support for ECM espresso maschine including logo.
     - Added/Extended support for special functions (steam, hotwater, brew).
     - Added custom steam functionality.
-    - Extended support to call special functions based on Pin A0 (analog levels) which can be used by eg. hardware buttons.
+    - Extended initial support to call special functions based on Pin A0 (analog levels) which can be used by eg. hardware buttons.
-    - Updated IoTMqttPanel config: IoTMQTTPanel-rancilio_v2.5.0_v1.json
     - Added new state to state maschine (6=steam).
-  - Refactored/Extended finnito's code to integrate our new actionController():
+  - Refactored/Extended finnito's code to integrate our new "actionController":
     - fully dynamic mapping of any(!) available analog/digital gpio port to custom functions, which are currently:
       - BREWING   := start brewing
+      - STEAMING  := automatically manages heat up maschine for streaming
       - HOTWATER  := start pouring hotwater
-      - STEAMING  := heat up maschine for streaming (POC ALPHA CODE.
-ONLY TEST WHEN NEAR MASCHINE TO BE ABLE TO SHUTDOWN MANUALLY!!)
       - HEATER    := activate heater (not yet)
       - PUMP      := activate pump (not yet)
       - VALVE     := activate Valve  (not yet)